openwdl/wdl/modules/SPEC.md

 Ed25519 was chosen because it is fast, produces small signatures (64 bytes) and small keys (32 bytes), and has mature implementations in every major language.
 Engines can verify signatures in-process without shelling out to external tools or depending on a system keychain.

-### Why Out-of-Band Rather than Git-Native Signing

-Git tag and commit signing would be simpler today: authors already sign tags, and engines could verify them directly.
-Git signatures, however, couple the security model to the transport mechanism.
-If modules are ever distributed as tarballs, through a package server, or through any non-Git mechanism, Git signatures do not travel with the content.
-A `module.sig` file does.
-The cost is a separate signing step; the benefit is a security model that survives changes to distribution infrastructure.

 ### Trust on First Use (TOFU)

 The trust model follows trust on first use: